 Stanley stepped in, “Goodie!
 This is my week to bring snacks.
 It’ll be a surprise.
 Can I come, Adolf?”

 “Stanley, you’re a brother and always will be.
 Of course, you can come, we’ll give you an age waiver to stay a member.”

-As it turns out, the TripleK-BlayDay parade was the most celebrated parade Port Summerville had ever hosted.
-Though a success, sadly it was the first and last TripleK-BlayDay parade.
+As it turned out, the TripleK-BlayDay parade was the most celebrated parade Port Summerville had ever hosted.
+Though a success, it was the first and last TripleK-BlayDay parade.